algorithmx/book/Golovanov.Chapter-05-part2.md

 ![Fig. 5.7.2.](image2)

 The edge is called smooth, if the normals of the faces joined by it coincide throughout the entire edge.
 A smooth edge on an offset solid corresponds to a smooth edge of the base solid.
-Moreover, the intersection curves of such edges pass through the same points \([u v]^T\) of the corresponding surfaces of the base solid and the offset solid.
+Moreover, the intersection curves of such edges pass through the same points $[u v]^T$ of the corresponding surfaces of the base solid and the offset solid.

 Next we construct the edges of the offset shell.
 Each edge is based on the intersection curve of the offset surfaces.
 The starting and ending points of the edges provide us with the vertices.
 The corresponding edge of the base solid can serve as the guide curve for constructing the edge of the offset shell.
 Fig. 5.7.3 shows the intersection curves of the extended offset surfaces the edges are based on.